bovlb/frc-tips/commands/commandscheduler.md

 `TimedRobot.startCompetition` has an endless loop which polls its time-based priority queue for callbacks that are ready to run.
 `Runnable`s are added to that priority queue using `TimedRobot.addPeriodic`.
 By default, the only thing on that queue is `IterativeRobotBase.loopFunc`.
-You could use `addPeriodic` yourself to add other tasks with a different period, but you could also use `Notifier`s if you're happy dealing with thread-safety.

 `IterativeRobotBase.loopFunc` does:
 1. Calls `<oldMode>Exit` and `<newMode>Init` if the mode is changing
 2. Calls `<mode>Periodic` (e.g. `autoPeriodic` and `telopPeriodic`)
 3. Calls `robotPeriodic`
+4. Updates `SmartDashbaord` and `LiveWindow` properties
-4. Does loop overrun reporting
+5. Does loop overrun reporting

 By default, the only thing `robotPeriodic` does is to call `CommandScheduler.run`.

 `CommandScheduler.run` does the following:
-1. Runs subsystem periodic methods
+1. Calls subsystem `periodic` methods
-2. Polls its EventLoop
+2. Polls its `EventLoop`
 3. For all scheduled commands, call `execute`, `isFinished` and/or possibly `end`.
 4. Enact pending calls to `schedule` and `cancel`
 5. Schedule default commands